-The proponent will also describe existing emergency preparedness and response systems and existing arrangements with the responsible response organizations in the maritime transportation spatial boundaries associated with the project, including exercise and training plans for spill emergency response.
-The proponent will describe the role they will play in case of spill, collision, grounding or other accidents or malfunctions related to maritime transportation associated with the project and within the area of jurisdiction of the Port Authority or close to it (in the context of marine transportation).
+The proponent will also describe existing emergency preparedness and response systems and existing arrangements with the responsible response organizations in the rail transportation spatial boundaries associated with the project, including exercise and training plans for spill emergency response.
+The proponent will describe the role it will play in case of spill, collision, or other accidents or malfunctions related to rail transportation associated with the project.